koppanyh/kopForth/README.md

 ## Changelog

  - TODO
-   - Split and reorganize files
+   - Change `word_def` to be a union
    - Add tests
-   - Words to lower case
+   - Words to lower case (or case insensitive)
+   - Update BIOS to flush chars and support \r\n
+   - Update BIOS to use getchar instead of getch
+   - Rewrite some native words to be forth words
+   - Remove unnecessary words
+   - Add file input support so words can be loaded
  - v0.2
-   - TLDR: Major refactoring
+   - TLDR: Major refactoring and minor improvements
    - Rename files and functions and macros with `kf` prefix
    - Replace printf with Bios calls
    - Add header comments to all files
    - Simplify how status works
+   - Split and refactor and reorganize files
  - v0.1
    - TLDR: Initial public release
    - MVP word set, supports word definition